Things to Do in the Waikato for Backpackers

 If you do not feel the urge to rush toNew Zealand’s biggest tourist attraction, how about trying to escape one of the fun-themed rooms of Trapd Escape Rooms?
 Team up with your mates or loved ones to solve a series of puzzles to escape a room within 60 minutes.

-For something more outdoorsy, we recommend the Kaimai Mamaku Forest Park with swimming holes, campsite, lake and reserve spread over37,000 hectares.
+For something more outdoorsy, we recommend the Kaimai Mamaku Forest Park with swimming holes, campsite, lake and reserve spread over 37,000 hectares (91429 acres).
 The kokako bird, a beautiful but endangered songbird, is very common in the park as well as the kaka, a very entertaining native parrot.

 Producing over 70% of the bottled water of the country, Putaruru is home to the beautiful Blue Spring.

-From WhitesRoad, take the Te Waihou Walkway for about 5km.
+From WhitesRoad, take the Te Waihou Walkway for about 5km (3 miles).
 You’ll discover the bluest natural pools in the country.
 The water certainly looks inviting, but, believe us, it is numbingly cold!
 [Update: you are no longer allowed to swim in the springs].

 The area is also great for spotting native birds like fantails and pukeko.